fiatconnect/api-starter/README.md

 yarn test
 ```
 #### Integration tests
 Integration tests are not included with this starter project.
 However, an example of how to create a JWT is included
 in `scripts/example-request.ts`.

+Additionally, an example script for monitoring contract events using websockets is included in `scripts/example-websockets.ts`

 ## Structure & Schema Validation